Tip #401: Why Training Days Need to be Shorter

 27. Note taking becomes nonexistent.

-28. Training is perceived as a negative rather than a positive event.
+28. Participants perceive training as a negative rather than a positive event.

 There is absolutely nothing to recommend an overlong training day.
 Eight hours of training in one day are too much.
 For some content, it is possible that even six hours of training are too much.
-It depends on the complexity of the content and the learning activities that will both engage the participants and help them to learn and to practice what they have learned.
+It depends on the complexity of the content and the learning activities.
+They need to both engage the participants and help them to learn and to practice what they learned.

 They say that good things come in small packages.
 That’s another good standard for training content and length!